shichao-an/notes/docs/lkd/ch8.md

 * The bottom half (however it is implemented) runs later with all interrupts enabled.

 This design keeps system latency low by running with interrupts disabled for as little time as necessary.

+#### A World of Bottom Halves

+While the top half is implemented entirely via the interrupt handler, multiple mechanisms are available for implementing a bottom half.
+These mechanisms are different interfaces and subsystems that enable you to implement bottom halves.
+This chapter discusses multiple methods of implementing bottom halves. [p135]

+##### **The Original "Bottom Half"**

+In the beginning, Linux provided only the "bottom half" for implementing bottom halves.
+This name was logical because at the time that was the only means available for deferring work.
+The infrastructure was also known as *BH* to avoid confusion with the generic term *bottom half*.

+The BH interface was simple.

+* It provided a statically created list of 32 bottom halves for the entire system.
+* The top half could mark whether the bottom half would run by setting a bit in a 32-bit integer.
+* Each BH was globally synchronized.
+No two could run at the same time, even on different processors.

+This was simple and easy to use, but was also inflexible and a bottleneck.

+##### **Task Queues**

+The kernel developers later introduced *task queues* both as a method of deferring work and as a replacement for the BH mechanism.

+The kernel defined a family of queues.

+* Each queue contained a linked list of functions to call.
+* The queued functions were run at certain times, depending on which queue they were in.
+* Drivers could register their bottom halves in the appropriate queue.

+This worked fairly well, but it was still too inflexible to replace the BH interface entirely.
+It also was not lightweight enough for performance-critical subsystems, such as networking.

+##### **Softirqs and Tasklets**

+The *softirqs* and *tasklets* were introduced during the 2.3 development series, to completely replace the BH interface.

+* Softirqs are a set of statically defined bottom halves that can run simultaneously on any processor; even two of the same type can run concurrently.
+* Tasklets are flexible, dynamically created bottom halves built on top of softirqs.
+  * Two different tasklets can run concurrently on different processors, but two of the same type of tasklet cannot run simultaneously.

+Tasklets are a good trade-off between performance and ease of use.
+For most bottom-half processing, the tasklet is sufficient.
+Softirqs are useful when performance is critical, such as with networking.
+Using softirqs requires more care, however, because two of the same softirq can run at the same time.
+In addition, softirqs must be registered statically at compile time.
+Conversely, code can dynamically register tasklets.

+While developing the 2.5 kernel, all BH users were converted to the other bottom-half interfaces.
+Additionally, the task queue interface was replaced by the work queue interface.
+Work queues are a simple yet useful method of queuing work to later be performed in process context.

+Consequently, the 2.6 kernel has three bottom-half mechanisms in the kernel:

+* Softirqs
+* tasklets
+* Work queues